 The Issuer was established in Belgium in 1998 as a bank in the form of a limited liability company (naamloze vennootschap / société anonyme) for an unlimited duration and operates under the laws of Belgium.
 The Issuer's Belgian enterprise number is 0462.920.226 and its LEI code is 6B2PBRV1FCJDMR45RZ53.
 The Issuer is registered in the register of legal persons (rechtspersonenregister (RPR) / registre des personnes morales (RPM)) of the Dutch-speaking enterprise court of Brussels.
 The Issuer's registered office is at Havenlaan 2, B-1080 Brussels, Belgium, its telephone number is (+32) (0) 2 429 11 11 and its website is www.kbc.com.
-The information on the Issuer's website does not form part of this Base Prospectus and has not been scrutinised or approved by the FSMA, except to the extent that such information is explicitly incorporated by reference in this Base Prospectus (see Section "Documents incorporated by reference" on page 189 of this Base Prospectus).
+The information on the Issuer's website does not form part of this Base Prospectus and has not been scrutinised or approved by the FSMA, except to the extent that such information is explicitly incorporated by reference in this Base Prospectus (see Section "Documents Incorporated by Reference" on page 203 and following of this Base Prospectus).
 The Issuer is registered as a credit institution with the National Bank of Belgium.

-The Issuer is a wholly-owned subsidiary of KBC Group NV and is part of KBC Group NV, on which it depends for certain group functions and because of the integrated regulatory and solvency supervision.
+The Issuer is a wholly-owned subsidiary of KBC Group NV and is part of the KBC Group, on which it depends for certain group functions and because of the integrated regulatory and solvency supervision.
 A simplified schematic of KBC Group's legal structure is provided below.
-KBC Group NV is working on the creation of a "Clean HoldCo" project, which will be implemented by 1 January 2024.
-See for more information in the 2Q2021 Debt Presentation, slide 44, available on www.kbc.com.5